ijones16/ijones16.github.io/_posts/2015-08-18-objects-in-javascript.markdown

 These prototypes are similar to classes in languages like Java or C# in that you can have multiple instances of these prototypes.
 The thing to understand about Prototypes, is that they are objects themselves.

-The basic syntax for an object is super simple:
+The basic syntax for an object is simple:
 {% highlight javascript%}
 var simpleObject = new Object();

 console.log(simpleObject);
 // => {}
 {% endhighlight %}

+[@_ericelliott](https://twitter.com/_ericelliott) wrote a well explained and thorough  [chapter](http://chimera.labs.oreilly.com/books/1234000000262/ch03.html) on objects in Javascript.